mmkaram/mmkaram.github.io/content/posts/cicd.md

 ---
-title: "Deploying my own server with CI/CD and Docker"
+title: "Setting up my own server with CI/CD and Docker"
 date: 2025-02-13
 draft: false
 summary: "How I went about setting up a VPS to run my web app"